jorinvo/me/pages/posts/2020-05-21-its-just-data-stickers.md

 %{
-  title: "It's Just Data Sticker",
+  title: "It's Just Data Stickers",
   description: "I designed stickers.
 Find me at a conference some day or get in touch if you like them!",
   keywords: ["stickers", "just", "data"]
 }